Danielkro96/south-park-api/README.md

 # south-park-api
-An api that retrieves a random episode of the series South Park.
+This application features an API that retrieves a random episode from the popular series South Park.

-This application was built for fun with a Flask framework and a Gunicorn WSGI server.
+It is built using the Flask framework and powered by a Gunicorn WSGI server.

 ### Can also:
 - retrieve a random episode from a specific season.